astral-sh/ruff/CONTRIBUTING.md

     the `src` setting and, for each directory, check for the existence of a subdirectory `foo` or a file `foo.py`.

-By default, `src` is set to the project root.
-In the above example, we'd want to set `src = ["./src"]` to ensure that we locate `./my_project/src/foo` and thus categorize `import foo` as first-party in `baz.py`.
-In practice, for this limited example, setting `src = ["./src"]` is unnecessary, as all imports within `./my_project/src/foo` would be categorized as first-party via the same-package heuristic; but if your project contains multiple packages, you'll want to set `src` explicitly.
+By default, `src` is set to the project root, along with `"src"` subdirectory in the project root.
+This ensures that Ruff supports both flat and "src" layouts out of the box.